lope/WPextUsers/README.md

 I don't have time to develop it more.
 I suggest you fork it and improve it.

+###Benefits of using this hack
+* It's simple
+* It works without any extra software or services

+###Drawbacks of using this hack
+* Novices can't use the automatic upgrade from Wordpress, you need to test it before making it available to them.

 ###Compatible with WP versions
 * 4.0